 Those who seek the truths of Yahuweh through the Scriptures alone, must look to the Torah and to the Testimony (Isaiah 8:20).
 That is, they must find the ‘Torah basis’ of the issue in question, and must find the agreement with the Testimony of Messiah, the New Testament record of His words and examples, and those of His Disciples.
 It is only in this way that we can find the truth of an issue for ourselves, and not be turned aside by the many traditions and ‘doctrines of men’ that are put forth as Biblical truth today.

 The same holds true for determining the proper time to eat the Passover Memorial meal.
-Father is restoring the proper timing of Passover today, which is identical to the timing of the original Passover in Egypt.
+Father is restoring the proper timing of Passover today, which is identical to the timing of the original Passover in Egypt, and also identical to the Passover Yahushua observed.
 So in order to find that timing, we must find the Scriptural basis for the Passover, both in the Torah and in the Testimony.

 The ‘Torah basis’ for the Passover is found in a number of places in the Torah, the Prophets, and the Writings [the T-N-K, or ‘Tanak’].
 The Torah accounts are plainly evident in most points, but are ‘hidden-in-plain-view’ in a few other points.

 For example, as to the Torah account of the Passover, we are told that the Israelites in Egypt remained in their houses until morning (Ex 12:22; Ex 12:50), and that they left Egypt in the 15th day of the first month, at night (Num 33:3; Deut 16:1).